fidding/react-native-demo/README.md

-# react-native-login
+# react-native-demo
-react-native login demo (RN登陆)
+a simple react-native demo for beginner(android)